transloadit/uppy/website/src/docs/uppy.md

 `addFile` gives an error if the file cannot be added, either because `onBeforeFileAdded(file)` gave an error, or because `uppy.opts.restrictions` checks failed.

 If you try to add a file that already exists, `addFile` will throw an error.
-Unless that duplicate file was dropped/selected from a folder — duplicate files from different folders are allowed, when selected with that folder.
+Unless that duplicate file was dropped with a folder — duplicate files from different folders are allowed, when selected with that folder.
 This is because we add `file.meta.relativePath` to the `file.id`.

 If `uppy.opts.autoProceed === true`, Uppy will begin uploading automatically when files are added.